Main series: MK1 (Part 1 | Part 2) | MK2 | MK3 | MK4 | Deadly Alliance | Deception | Armageddon | MK vs. DC Universe | MK9 | MKX | MK11

 - Combat Pragmatist: Not above blinding his opponent with the head of Helios before attacking him.

 - Lighter and Softer: As hard as it is to believe for someone like him, one of his two Fatalities is this game ("Medusa's Gaze") is downright tame compared to any other in this game.
 He uses Medusa's head to turn the victim to stone and then uses the Nemean Cestus to shatter the statue.
 No blood or gore in it at all.
-That's how petrification works in his series, so is only Lighter and Softer here.
+That's how petrification works in his series, so it is only Lighter and Softer here in Mortal Kombat.

-- Throw the Dog a Bone: His arcade ending.
-Possibly the only time a god has shown him respect without being back stabbed.
+- Throw the Dog a Bone: His arcade ending, where he becomes allies with Raiden and Fujin.
+Possibly the only time gods has shown him respect without being back stabbed.
+Kratos himself is taken aback by their friendliness, having rarely met a fellow deity who was genuinely kind to him.

-- Weapon of Choice: He brings along an impressive arsenal from God of War 3, including:
+- Weapon of Choice: He brings along an impressive arsenal from God of War III, including:

 - Bow of Apollo: As one of his specials.
 The normal attack fires two, the enhanced attack fires three.